 It’s also for this reason I put together this guide to dog-friendly airports in Europe, where proper pet relief areas are very rare.
 In the guide, read about the troubles of getting him to bathroom at CDG Airport before our long flight to New York!

-An extra helpful step is to get your dog to toilet on a puppy pee pad, that you can provide for them, on command.
-We haven’t done this with Schnitzel, as he has never normally used puppy pee pads and he has rarely been in situations where this would be useful.
-This would in particular be handy on longer flights, though plane bathrooms are incredibly tiny.
+An extra helpful step is to get your dog to toilet on a puppy pee pad on command.
+We haven’t done this with Schnitzel, as he has never previously used puppy pee pads and he has rarely been in situations where this would be useful.
+Some people recommend puppy pee pads for longer flights, although it’s tricky given how tiny plane bathrooms area.

 If your dog does refuse to go, keep in mind that older dogs (not puppies) can often hold on for longer than you expect.
 Most dogs on flights tend to hold on fine for the duration, without using a puppy pee pad.